triestpa/You-Should-Learn-Regex/README.md

 #### Real-World Example - Parse Domain Names From URLs on A Web Page

-Here's how we could use named capture groups to extract the domain of each URL from a raw webpage HTML string using Python.
+Here's how we could use named capture groups to extract the domain name of each URL in a web page using Python.

 ```python
 import re